 Remembering the Artists of the Warsaw Ghetto

 Born in 1914 in Warsaw, Władysław Szlengel was a poet, journalist, stage actor and a prolific artist.
 Before the war, he was one of the best-known authors of song lyrics.
 He conjured warm, sincere, poetic images in short versified forms for pieces of music by various composers.
-He penned the words for such hits as Jadziem Panie Zielonka (Let’s Go Mr. Coachman) and Panna Andzia Ma Wychodne (Ms. Andzia’s Leave).
+He penned the words for such hits as Jadziem Panie Zielonka (Let’s Go, Mr Coachman) and Panna Andzia Ma Wychodne (Ms Andzia’s Got a Day Off).

-Herszl Danielewicz was a poet and collector of Jewish folklore, also known as Herszele.
+Herszl Danielewicz, also known as Herszele, was a poet and collector of Jewish folklore.
 He wrote solely in Yiddish.
-Two of his folk-stylised poems became hugely popular as songs: Gey Ooyf Bboydems, Kkrikh in Kelers (Go to the Attics, Get Into the Basements) and Rashke Iz a Moyd a Voyle (Raszke Is a Good Girl).
-Following his death due to starvation in the Warsaw Ghetto, his closest friend and poet, Icchak Katzeneslon, wrote a poem in his memory.
+Two of his folk-stylised poems became hugely popular as songs: Gey Ooyf Bboydems, Kkrikh in Kelers (To the Attics, To the Basements) and Rashke Iz a Moyd a Voyle (Rashke is a Good Girl).
+Following his death due to starvation in the Warsaw Ghetto, his closest friend and poet, Icchak Katzeneslon, wrote a poem in Danielewicz's memory.

 The painter Gela Seksztajn is one of the best-known figures of the Warsaw Ghetto.
 The Ringelblum Archive preserved more than 300 of her drawings, gouaches and watercolours from the 1930-1942 period, along with her and her husband’s wills.

 Today, her paintings are part of the collection of the Jewish Historical Institute in Warsaw.
 Seksztajn's will includes the following sentence:

 I ask not for praises, all I want is to preserve the memory of myself and that of my talented daughter, Margelit…